Dinosaurs in Jurassic Park: Dinosaurs

-In creating Jurassic Park, Spielberg wanted to accurately portray the dinosaurs, and Horner was hired to ensure such accuracy.
-Tippett, a dinosaur enthusiast, also helped to keep the dinosaur portrayals realistic.
+In creating Jurassic Park, Spielberg wanted to accurately portray the dinosaurs, and Horner was hired to achieve this goal.
+Tippett, a dinosaur enthusiast, also helped to keep the portrayals realistic.
 The film followed the theory that dinosaurs had evolved into birds, and it was praised for its modern portrayal of dinosaurs, although Horner said that there were still many inaccuracies.
 However, he noted that the film is not a documentary and said he was "happy with having some fiction thrown in", stating: "My job was to get a little science into Jurassic Park, but not ruin it".
-Spielberg sought to portray the dinosaurs as animals rather than monsters, which changed the public perception of dinosaurs, although the sequels would have a deeper focus on rampaging dinosaurs.
+Spielberg sought to portray the dinosaurs as animals rather than monsters, which changed the public's perception of them, although the sequels would have a deeper focus on rampaging dinosaurs.
 Horner said that in reality, "visiting a dinosaur park would be like going to a wild animal park.
 As long as you keep your windows rolled up, nobody's going to bother you.
 But that doesn't make a very good movie".

 Horner was involved throughout the production process.
 His consulting work included the supervision of the CGI dinosaurs, ensuring that they were life-like and scientifically accurate.
 Horner and Spielberg would discuss ways to combine scientific facts with fictional elements, the latter being for entertainment purposes.
 Horner said "if I could demonstrate that something was true or not true, then he would go with that, but if I had some question about it and we didn't really have much evidence about it, he would go with whatever he thought would make the best movie".
-Horner returned as a paleontological consultant for the next four films.
+Horner returned as a paleontological consultant for the next five films.
 For The Lost World: Jurassic Park, Spielberg largely followed Horner's advice regarding dinosaur accuracy, but some exceptions were made.
 Winston's team closely modelled the dinosaurs based on paleontological facts, or theories in certain cases where facts were not definitively known.

+The scientific accuracy of the dinosaurs is referenced in Crichton's novel when Henry Wu, chief geneticist for the dinosaur theme park, notes that the animals are hypothetical reconstructions created with modified DNA.
 In Jurassic Park III, the character Dr. Alan Grant, a paleontologist, states that the resurrected dinosaurs are not authentic but rather are "genetically engineered theme park monsters".
 The film introduces a Velociraptor design featuring quills along the head.
 Aside from this, feathered dinosaurs have largely been absent from the series.